|

 Movable vertical surfaces

-(rudders) and differential collective in the rotors were
+(rudders) and differential collective in the rotors were incorporated for

 yaw of the flight test.
 The results of the instrumented flight test indicated